 So, it is clear that forecasts are quite optimistic and we think it’s with good reason.

 As you may know, blockchain is a distributed ledger technology that records transactions between parties.
 It can help eliminate the need for middlemen through smart contracts, which self-execute once certain conditions are met.

 Overall, blockchain technology boosts security, improves efficiency, and reduces operational costs.
 Thus, it can be of high interest to banks who want to innovate and keep up with disrupting digital trends.

-Already wondering which areas of banking blockchain can improve?
+Already wondering which areas of banking blockchain solutions can improve?
 Let’s take a look.